Libensemble/libensemble/docs/quickstart.rst

 From v0.2.0, libEnsemble has the option of using the Balsam job manager.
-This is required for running libEnsemble on the compute nodes of some supercomputing platforms (eg. Cray XC40); platforms that do not support launching jobs from compute nodes.
+This is required for running libEnsemble on the compute nodes of some supercomputing platforms (e.g., Cray XC40); platforms that do not support launching jobs from compute nodes.
 Note that as of v0.5.0, libEnsemble can also be run on the launch nodes using multiprocessing.

 The example sim and gen functions and tests require the following dependencies: